Ryan Holiday: Life Is Too Short to Be a Bootlicker

 I don't remember whether he was woke.
 Well, extremely woke, as I was going to explain.

-The Navy sends him to Stanford after about 20 years into his career.
+about 20 years into his career.
 And he gets a graduate degree, studies philosophy.

 But the most influential class he takes is a class on comparative Marxist thought, where he reads only the Marxists in the original, right?

-And so, when he is shot down over North Vietnam and sent to a Marxist re-education camp, this experience actually studying the ideas of his opponents or these transgressive, you know, this is the height of the Cold War that he does this.
+This experience actually studying the ideas of his opponents or these transgressive, you know, this is the height of the Cold War that he does this.
+He's at Stanford, I think, in 61.

+You know, it's actually extremely important.
 And he would talk about how you need to be familiar with ideas that you disagree with or even dislike.

 So that was what I was originally planning to talk about.
 And then a few days before I was supposed to go, that's when the news of this sort of removal of books from the library were going to come.

-So my mention in the talk is I have a bookstore, which you've been to, sitting across from it right now.
+So, my mention in the talk is: I have a bookstore, which you've been to, sitting across from it right now.

 In the window of that bookstore is a giant sign that has that lyrics from the Rage Against the Machine song.
 It says they don't have to burn the books, they just remove them.

 And I was going to talk about how, you know, we should be able to engage with ideas that we disagree with, we don't like, that are not even good.
-So that was my point.
+So, that was my point.

+And I said, well, I'm supposed to talk to the football team later where I'm definitely not talking about politics.
 Is that also off the table?
 And they said, yeah, you got to remove these things.
-You can't come on campus.

 So to me, that was a pretty straightforward decision, not just because of my sort of personal values, but I thought, I can't come up to these kids and talk about courage and talk about discipline and talk about justice and then not address the fact that they're removing Maya Angelou's book from the library because it's too woke.

-And then even worse, remove said mention. under pressure, you know, under political pressure.
+And then, even worse, remove said mention under pressure, you know, under political pressure.
+Like, I'm a private citizen.

-That was a bridge too far for for me.
-And so the talk was removed and they put out sort of a nonsense statement about how, you know, due to a scheduling change, we decided to cancel the talk.
+the talk was removed.
+And they put out sort of a nonsense statement about how, you know, due to a scheduling change, we decided to cancel the talk.

 So it's interesting who they're more scared of, actually.
-Like it shows you this change of the power dynamic and when it comes to the speech, right?
+Like, it shows you this change of the power dynamic and when it comes to the speech, right?
+Like, that the Naval Academy

+Because this is a person who's served our country honorably and is concerned about their pension, right?
 Like, why should this person have to blow up their career over two slides in my talk?

 I get that.
 But I said, hey, you know, you're canceling a publicly announced talk hours before it's supposed to start.
-Like, you're not avoiding controversy.

 This will be much more controversial than if you just allow me to talk privately to a thousand people.